 callbackfn is called with four arguments: the previousValue (or value from the previous call to callbackfn), the currentValue (value of the current element), the currentIndex, and the object being traversed.
 The first time that callback is called, the previousValue and currentValue can be one of two values.
-If an initialValue was provided in the call to reduce, then previousValue will be equal to initialValue and currentValue will be equal to the first value in the array.
+If an initialValue was provided in the call to reduce, then previousValue will be equal to initialValue and currentValue will be equal to the first value and currentValue will be equal to the first value in the array.
 If no initialValue was provided, then previousValue will be equal to the first value in the array and currentValue will be equal to the second.
 It is a TypeError if the array contains no elements and initialValue is not provided.